bateyt/anth454eou/DirectionsRubric_BioPaper.md

 ### Content Requirements
 The main outcome of this assignment is that students will present biographical research on a person who has made a significant contribution to the development of anthropological theory.
 In writing the paper, then, students should focus on answering questions in from two general perspectives:  the person's biographical information (e.g., aspects of the person's birth/death, upbringing, educational background, personal relationships, etc.) and theoretical contributions to anthropology (e.g., intellectual influences, main theoretical positions/arguments, specialized research area, criticisms of, legacy in anthropological theory, etc.).
-Of course, you should expect to drawin connections between aspects of your individual's personal life and their intellectual life.
+You should expect to draw connections between aspects of your individual's personal life and their intellectual life.